 In accordance with the recommendation from the independent market assessment the 2022/23 Pay Policy included a pay increase of between 2.25% and 2.5%.
-Noted in the report was the unpredictability of the national pay negotiations.
+Noted in the report was the unpredictability of the national pay negotiations, these did not form part of the annual cost of living review.